 Responding to your requests

-The expected response times are:
+The likely response times are:

 Annual compliance assessment

-- internal paint and external paint
+- internal paint and external paint and floor finishes

 You will receive a letter to let you know the date of the inspection in advance.